 For the amount of time and money advertising costs, it’ll probably tell a better story than you can.

 After you show the advert, share the thinking behind it.
 Show what you learned evaluating the creative idea.
 Talk about how you’re going to measure the advertising impact on sales and profits.
-These things will always interest non-marketers.
+These are interesting and relevant for non-marketers.

 Innovation

-Non-marketers will always be interested in new products and services created via marketing innovation.
+Non-marketers will also be interested in marketing innovation i.e. new products and services.
 New stuff is interesting.

 If other functions helped you launch it, make sure to thank them publicly.
 And if it’s something people can see, touch, taste, listen to, or smell, let them experience that.
 Sensory experiences are interesting.